Weather map: Where heavy rain will hit UK this weekend after Met Office warning

 A yellow weather warning for rain is in place from 6am on Saturday to midnight, spreading across the East Midlands, eastern England, London, southern England, southwest England, Yorkshire and Wales.

-There are currently no weather warnings in place on Sunday as the conditions are expected to turn drier and brighter – although temperatures are likely to be colder, hovering at around 7C in the south and 3C in Scotland.

-But as we move into the new week, the rain is expected to return, with three yellow weather warnings in place.
+A yellow ice warning could cause some disruption on Saturday night into Sunday morning across the East Midlands and northern England, the forecaster said, as surface temperatures are expected to fall widely below freezing.

+Three warnings will be in place on Monday, including an amber rain warning across the south of Wales.
 The warnings cover Wales and southwest England from midnight until 3pm on Monday, and London and South East England from 8am on Monday to 6am on Tuesday.

+Whilst rainfall amounts will vary, 20-40 mm of rain is likely to fall widely across the wider region, with 60-80 mm likely to accumulate over some windward-facing high ground in south Wales and perhaps nearer 100-120 mm in a few places.
+Strong south to southwesterly winds will accompany the heavy rain, particularly in coastal areas.

 The heaviest rainfall is likely over parts of the south and southwest England and south Wales, according to the Met Office.
 It said 20-30 mm of rain could fall quite widely across the wider region, but 60-80 mm is likely to accumulate over some windward-facing high ground in south Wales and the high ground of Dartmoor.